sergeyklay/gstore/docs/installation.rst

    $ python -m pip install -e git+ssh://git@github.com/sergeyklay/gstore.git#egg=gstore

-This command will download the latest version of Gstore from the `Python Package Index <https://pypi.org/project/gstore/>`_ and install it to your system.
+This command will download the latest version of ``gstore`` from the `Python Package Index <https://pypi.org/project/gstore/>`_ and install it to your system.

 .. note::